 This information is a public crowdsourcing effort between the Access Fund,

 and Mountain Project.
 You should confirm closures, restrictions, and/or related dates.

-A wonderful route, start about 10-15 feet right of Dementia, work up nebulous terrain to gain a right facing area with easy cracks.
+This is a wonderful route.
+Start about 10-15 feet right of Dementia, work up nebulous terrain to gain a right-facing area with easy cracks.
 Work up into a thin crack that follows through a bulge.
 Stem and shimmy your way up and gain a nice, albeit short finger crack to the top.
-No bolts, set a nice anchor and watch the sun set over the canyon.
+There are no bolts, set a nice anchor and watch the sun set over the canyon.

 I agree with the 3 stars for sure.
 The 5.9 section is very short indeed, also you dont need to build an anchor if you just run your rope back a little to a tree up and left and belay from here.
 You can scramble down and right to get to the anchors for 'grins' and rappell or downclimb.
 A very enjoyable route with a mix of everything.
 Enjoy..

 Fun route, a good one to warm up on before hitting some of the other moderates.
 It didn't seem of very sustained nature.
 The crux was short, some interesting little bulges on the granite.
 Plenty of gear placements, seems like a good first 9 lead.
 Overall, Happy Hour is a great place to work on placing gear to your heart's delight while being able to challenge yourself.